The Bankrate promise

 Cardholders can use this period to pay down a significant purchase, reduce their current debt burden or just get used to using a credit card responsibly without having to worry about extra interest charges.

-Another perk of the BankAmericard is that it comes with free access to your FICO score, updated monthly.
-Staying on top of your credit score can help ensure that you’re making all the right financial moves.
+Another perk of the BankAmericard is that it comes with free access to your FICO credit score, updated monthly.
+Staying on top of your credit score can help ensure you’re making all the right financial moves.
 The card also comes with access to educational resources that can help you learn more about borrowing, saving and personal finance.

 While the BankAmericard is a good fit in some instances, it’s not for everyone.

-The card does charge a balance transfer fee of 3 percent (with a minimum of $10).
+The BankAmericard does charge a balance transfer fee of 3 percent of the amount of each transfer, which is in line with fees charged by other balance transfer cards.
 Be aware that this fee could eat into the amount you save on interest during the introductory APR period, though.

 The bottom line

-BankAmericard® credit card information last updated on April 1st, 2022
+BankAmericard® credit card information last updated on August 10, 2023.